intrinio/javascript-sdk/docs/ZacksApi.md

 var opts = {
-  'identifier': "AAPL", // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) 'startDate': null, // String | Limit ratings to those on or after this date 'endDate': null, // String | Limit ratings to those on or before this date 'meanGreater': null, // Number | Return only records with a mean (average) higher than this value 'meanLess': null, // Number | Return only records with a mean (average) lower than this value 'strongBuysGreater': null, // Number | Return only records with more than this many Strong Buy recommendations
+  'identifier': "AAPL", // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID) 'startDate': null, // Date | Limit ratings to those on or after this date 'endDate': null, // Date | Limit ratings to those on or before this date 'meanGreater': null, // Number | Return only records with a mean (average) higher than this value 'meanLess': null, // Number | Return only records with a mean (average) lower than this value 'strongBuysGreater': null, // Number | Return only records with more than this many Strong Buy recommendations